pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 Ana: What did you decide to do?

-Bob:I made the decision to postpone my trip.
+Bob: I made the decision to postpone my trip.

 ---

 ## learn learned (d)(reg)
+* I haven't learned anything new.
 * I have learned a few new words.
 * Have you learned anything today?
 * What have you learned this week?